DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Mercier Suite was defined in the Kuujjuak and Ungava Bay areas (Simard et al., 2013) to group all granitic intrusions of the Rachel-Laporte Lithotectonic Domain.
 Most of these intrusions were described by Gélinas (1958, 1965) and were not revisited during the Ministère’s 1:250 000 mapping work between 2011 and 2016.
 The Mercier Suite was continued southward in the Saffray Lake (Lafrance et al., 2014), Jeannin Lake (Charette et al., 2016) and Résolution Lake areas.

-The Mercier Suite consists of two units: pegmatitic muscovite granite (pPmrc1), and medium-grained pink granite (pPmrc2).
+The Mercier Suite consists of two units: pegmatitic granite, tonalite and granodiorite (pPmrc1), and massive pink granite (pPmrc2).

-Pegmatitic granite of unit pPmrc1 occurs as decimetric to decametric intrusions oriented parallel to foliation in metasedimentary rocks and amphibolites of the Laporte Supersuite (Freneuse and Klein suites).
-It is poor in ferromagnesian minerals and commonly displays a well-developed graphic texture at the megascopic scale.
+Massive felsic intrusive rocks of unit pPmrc1 occurs as decimetric to decametric intrusions oriented parallel to foliation in metasedimentary rocks and amphibolites of the Laporte Supersuite (Freneuse and Klein suites).
+The geochemistry of this unit suggests that it comprises several different intrusions (Lafrance and Vanier, 2021).
+These intrusions are depleted in ferromagnesian minerals and commonly display a well-developed graphic texture at the megascopic scale.
 Its colour can vary rapidly from white to pink on the same outcrop.
-Granite is composed of plagioclase, quartz (25-35%), muscovite clusters (10-20%), varying amounts of K-feldspar (3-20%), and small chloritized biotite flakes (1-3%).
-It also contains 1-15% millimetric to centimetric crystals of accessory minerals such as tourmaline, garnet, apatite and hematite.
+They are composed of plagioclase, quartz (25-35%), muscovite clusters (10-20%), varying amounts of K-feldspar (3-20%), and small chloritized biotite flakes (1-3%).
+They also contain 1-15% millimetric to centimetric crystals of accessory minerals such as tourmaline, garnet, apatite and hematite.

 In the Kuujjuaq area, Gélinas (1965) states that the amount of pegmatitic granite dykes and sills increases from west to east.